e-fx/e-fx.github.io/_posts/2010-01-01-welcome-to-the-desert-of-the-real.md

 ![placeholder](/assets/img/xm-account-type.jpg "Large example image")

+### How to claim XM’s bonuses?
+XM has various bonus programs and trading contests.

+To find the latest bonus programs, please visit XM Official Website.

 Visit [XM Official Website](https://clicks.pipaffiliates.com/c?c=550036&l=en&p=0).

-### How to claim XM’s bonuses?
-XM runs various bonus promotions and trading contests.

-Such campaigns may be limited to traders of certain regions.
-To find the latest bonus promotions available in your country, please visit XM Official Website.
-The available bonus promotions of XM includes:
+The available bonus programs of XM are:

 #### $30 No Deposit Bonus

-Which you can get for free and trade without making a deposit.
-It is an ultimate risk-free bonus promotion for new traders.
+You can get $30 for free and trade without making a deposit.
+It is a risk-free bonus program for new traders.
-50% and 20% Deposit Bonus
-Which you can get on your deposits amount.
-The bonus amount is up to $5000 and will boost your trading with extra margin.
-Loyalty Program
-XM’s Loyalty Program gives traders extra “trading bonus”.
-The participants earn XMP (XM Point) every time they trade and they can exchange the XMP for certain amount of “trading bonus”.
-XM also runs other types of promotions occasionally.

-For the latest available bonus promotions and contests, please visit XM Official Website.

-Visit XM Official Website

-#### How to claim $30 No Deposit Bonus from XM?
+##### How to claim $30 No Deposit Bonus from XM?
 Here is how to get $30 no deposit bonus (welcome bonus) from XM.

 Open a live/real trading account with XM